Sarvastivada: Origination and history

 Copper-plate inscription mentioning the Sarvastivādas, in the year 134 of the Azes era, i.e. 84 CE, Kalawan, Taxila.

 Early history

 According to Charles Prebish, "there is a great deal of mystery surrounding the rise and early development of the Sarvāstivādin school."
 According to K. L. Dhammajoti, "its presence, as well as that of its rival—the Vibhajyavāda lineage—in the time of Emperor Aśoka is beyond doubt.
 Since Aśoka's reign is around 268–232 BCE, this means that at least by the middle of the 3rd century BCE, it had already developed into a distinct school."

 According to some accounts, the Sarvāstivādins emerged from the Sthavira Nikāya, a small group of conservatives, who split from the reformist majority Mahāsāṃghikas at the Second Buddhist Council.
 According to this account, they were expelled from Magadha, and moved to Northwest India where they developed into the Sarvāstivādin school.

+There have been debates about the exact chronology of the Sarvastivādin emergence from the Sthavira Nikāya.
+According to the Theravādin Dīpavaṃsa, the Sarvāstivādins coalesced out of the older Mahīśāsaka school, but the and the state the opposite (i.e., that the Mahīśāsaka emerged from the Sarvāstivāda, rather).